Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

 \paragraph{Ground-truthing:} Using the VIA tool \cite{MISC_054}, we annotate video frames at four-second intervals for three-minute `snippets' at the beginning, middle and end of each segment, as well as on the minute throughout the segment.
 This gives a good spread of samples with enough temporal continuity to evaluate our models.
 The annotations consist of an axis-aligned \gls{bb} for each visible mouse, labelling the identity as Red/Green/Blue and the level of occlusion as clear \vs truncated: hidden mice are by definition not annotated.
 A \emph{Difficult} flag is set when it is hard to make out the mouse even for a human observer.
 Where the identity of any mouse cannot be ascertained with certainty, this is noted in the schema and the frame discarded in the final evaluation.
 Refer to \supp \sect A.2 for further details.

-\paragraph{Data splits:} Our 15 cages were stratified into training (7), validation (3) and testing (5) (guaranteeing unbiased generalisation estimates).
+\paragraph{Data splits:} Our 15 cages were stratified into training (7), validation (3) and testing (5).
+This guarantees unbiased generalisation estimates, and shows that our method can work on entirely novel data (new cages/identities) without the need for additional annotations.
 We annotated a random subset of 7 segments (3.5 Hrs) for training, 6 (3 Hrs) for validation and 10 (5 Hrs) for testing (2 per-cage).
 This yielded a total of 740 (training), 558 (validation) and 766 (testing) frames in which the mice could be unambiguously identified.
 We used all frames within the training/validation sets for optimising the weight model, but the rest of the architecture is trained and evaluated on three-minute snippets only, using 498, 398 and 699 frames respectively (for testing we remove snippets in which 50\% or more of the frames show immobile mice or tentative/huddles due to severe occlusion.)